codeWithLFN/FileSorter/README.md

 ## How to Use

-1. Download the `FileSorter.zip` file from the [releases](https://github.com/yourusername/FileSorter/releases).
+1. Download the `FileSorter.zip` file from the [releases](https://github.com/codeWithLFN/FileSorter/releases).
 2. Extract the contents to a folder.
 3. Run the `FileSorter.exe` file.
 4. Follow the on-screen instructions.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.